 - The child’s birth certificate: the long form UK birth certificate including the parents’ and three photocopies information is required.
 The short form UK birth certificate that shows only the child’s details is not sufficient.

 - Proof of the parent(s) U.S. citizenship.
-U.S. passport and three photocopies of the biographical data page (the page with the. photograph).If the parent was naturalized as a U.S. citizen, please also bring the Certificate of Naturalization and 3 photocopies.
+U.S. passport and three photocopies of the biographical data page (the page with the. photograph).If the parent was naturalized as a U.S. citizen, please also bring the Certificate of Naturalization and one photocopy.

-- If one of the parents is not a U.S. citizen: their passport or other government issued photo ID plus 3 photocopies.
+- If one of the parents is not a U.S. citizen: their passport or other government issued photo ID plus three photocopies.

 - If the child’s parents are married: the civil/legal marriage certificate and one photocopy.

 - If either parent has ever been married in the past: the divorce decree or death certificate for all previous marriages and one photocopy.

 - If the child has been issued with a passport of another nationality: their UK and/or other nationality passport and one photocopy of the biographical data page of the passport(s).

 - Documentation if a parent cannot attend the appointment (see information below).